 ACE screening is important for all patients, but in a nation-leading program, all Medi-Cal providers who screen Medi-Cal patients for ACEs can receive payment beginning on January 1, 2020.

 As of July 1, 2020, Medi-Cal providers must have taken a certified training and self-attested to completing the training to continue receiving payment.

-Beginning July 1, 2020, Medi-Cal providers must attest to completing certified ACEs training on the DHCS website to continue receiving payments.
+Beginning July 1, 2020, Medi-Cal providers must attest to completing certified ACE training on the DHCS website to continue receiving payments.
 Additional certified training opportunities may be available in 2020.

 In fee-for-service Medi-Cal, these payments will be paid directly to the provider submitting the claim with the HCPCS code.
 In Medi-Cal managed care, network providers will receive payment from the managed care plan.

 Federally Qualified Health Centers (FQHCs), Rural Health Clinics (RHCs), Cost-Based Reimbursement Clinic (CBRCs), and Indian Health Services (IHS) are also eligible for the $29 payment.

 Medi-Cal Billing Codes

 The following Healthcare Common Procedure Coding System (HCPCS) should be used to bill Medi-Cal based on the results of the screening: